 - Ambiguously Gay:

-- In the film, Millie comes off like she might be a lesbian, what with the oversized glasses, the covert smoking, her comment about not wanting to get married and have babies, her comment about how she never dances with boys, and her insisting that she has to lead when she winds up dancing with Rosemary.
-Less true in the play, where Millie confesses a crush on Alan.
+- In the film, Millie comes off like she might be a lesbian, what with the oversized glasses, the covert smoking, her comments about never dancing with boys and not wanting to get married and have babies, and her insistence that she has to lead while dancing with Rosemary.
+Less true in the play, where Millie confesses to a crush on Alan.

 - In the play, Alan wraps his arms around Hal as Hal swings him around.